per1234/EtherEvent/README.md

   - Type: char array
 - Returns: none

 `EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
-Must use the modified Ethernet library and enable the function in EtherEvent.cpp the line that starts with  //#define REMOTEIP change to #define REMOTEIP or this will return only 0.0.0.0.
-Instructions for the ethernet library modification here: http://forum.arduino.cc/index.php?topic=82416.0
+Must have the modified Ethernet library installed for this function to be available
 - Parameter:none
 - Returns: IP address of the sender
   - Type: IPAddress